prem-muthedath/bowling/README.md

 bowling game.
 But one problem I saw with Unlce Bob's code was that one object was both aggregating frame scores as well as scoring each frame.

-I therefore, on my own, cooked up and tried many other designs, and I eventually found the design using the state pattern as the only satisfactory one.
+I therefore, cooked up and tried many other designs, and I eventually found the design using the state pattern as the only satisfactory one.

 With this design, Bowling just aggregates frame scores, and the logic for scoring a frame is distributed between Frame and its states (Ball objects here).